 The same holds true for deadlifts, the bench press and every other exercise that you’re told is critical to your progress.

 Yes, the squat is an effective way to work the muscles in your hips, thighs and lower back.
 But there’s nothing magical about it, and there’s no good reason why you can’t replace it with something else.
-There are plenty of other exercises you can use to work the exact same muscles.
+There are plenty of other squat alternatives you can use to work the exact same muscles.